HarbinClinic/prtg-webexteams-gateway/README.md

    ```
    markdown=%datetime | [%device](%linkdevice) [%name](%linksensor) %status %down (%message)
    ```
-6. Send a test notificaiton.
+6. Generate a notificaiton.
+Please note that sending a test notificaiton will fail as the message is expected to have a datetime string.